-- with the centre console's On/Off button - if a gear other than 1 or R is selected on a manual gearbox - if a gear other than 1 or R is selected in manual gearshift mode on an automatic gearbox.
+- with the centre console's On/Off button - if a gear other than 1 or R is selected on a manual gearbox if a gear other than 1 or R is selected in manual gearshift mode on an automatic gearbox.

-The function can be disengaged at any time.
-If it takes place on a steep downhill gradient then the braking effect will not release directly, but slowly instead.
+This function can be switched off at any time.
+If the function is switched off while driving on a steep downhill gradient, the braking effect will gradually decrease.